hsuan81/banking_system/README.md

 * `ReadWriteToFile.java`: A support class to read clients data from and write to a `json` file as a database

+## Data Files

+Every time the system is started, these json files are extracted and converted to corresponding data pool.
+The data pool will be converted and written to the original json files after the user exits the applicaiton.

+* `account.txt`: Where stores clients' account number as key and the information in `class Account` as value.

+* `profile.txt`: Where stores clients' account number as key and the information in `class Profile` as value.

 ## Features

 * User can open an account and make deposit, withdraw and transfer money to another existing account.